matrix-io/matrixio-kernel-modules/README.md

 ```
 dtoverlay=matrixio
 ```
+Then reboot your device.
 It allows and activate the MATRIXIO Kernel modules. **MATRIX HAL and MALOS layer don't support this configuration**.

 ## Status